soshanth/in-the-voice-of-silence/cause.md

 # You can be that droplet of rain!!

-You can contribute to teh cause in the following ways:
+You can contribute to the cause in the following ways:

 - Buy the book for yourself.